|

 How much better would it be if we could look critically at our childhood, figure out those missing or distorted life lessons, and then go to a “life tutor” to help us fill in the blanks.
 What that last sentence describes is the self-construction process.
 It can be achieved through effective therapy, self-directed learning or, less efficiently, through the Fate-directed, hit-or-miss process of the school of hard knocks.

-Not their fault
+Not their fault either

 Action Items

-Right this moment inside your mind one of two things is true: either you can see clearly that your childhood was problematic, that it set you up to believe falsely that your missteps are the result of a weak character and that this article makes sense to you; or, you still are convinced that your life struggles are all your fault, you are just not a great person and this article is just trying to cheer you up.
+Right this moment inside your mind one of two things is true: either you can see clearly that your childhood was problematic, that it set you up to believe falsely that your missteps are the result of a weak character and that this article makes sense to you; or, you still are convinced that your life struggles are all your fault, you are simply not a great person and this article is just trying to cheer you up.

 If you are in the former mindset, your task right now is to sincerely sit with that truth.
 Practice repeating the phrase “It’s not my fault” over and over until both your heart and your head resonate with this mantra.
 For the next few days, try out the superhero stance accompanied by the mantra.
 You’ll be surprised by how solidly empowered you can feel.
 Maybe you could get in the habit of greeting every morning with this winning practice in order to seat your new values in your easily accessible repertoire.